snowdrop/secured-example/README.md

 * Secured Spring Boot Application : <secured_springboot_route>.<namespace>.<host_machine>

 You can find such routes using this oc client command `oc get routes` or the Openshift Console.

+# Access the service using a user without admin role

 # Test